Optimize writes to InfluxDB

 Write data in batches to minimize network overhead when writing data to InfluxDB.

-The optimal batch size is 5000 lines of line protocol.
+The optimal batch size is 10,000 lines of line protocol or 10 MBs, whichever threshold is met first.

 Sort tags by key